Supporting Your Child When They Struggle at School

 Read the secondary-age version of this QUICK READ

 Children can struggle at school for a whole variety of reasons.
-This can lead to challenging behaviour in the classroom or at home and school refusal.
+This can lead to behaviour that needs support, both in the classroom or at home.
+It can also lead to school non-attendance.
 Behaviour is your child’s way of telling you that something is wrong.

-There can be a range of reasons for why they’re struggling:
+There can be a range of reasons why they’re struggling:

-• They may have a learning need you already know about, like dyslexia, ADHD, or ASD
+• They may have a learning need you already know about, like dyslexia or ADHD, or they may be autistic

-• Perhaps they have a learning need that you and their school haven’t realised
+• Perhaps they have a learning need that you and their school haven’t yet realised

 • They could be struggling with friendships or peer pressure